pxheim/zettelkasten/dysfunction-3-lack-of-commitment.md

 - Contingency and worst case: If struggling to commit, evaluate worst case first, then, when that's not too bad, making a decision might get easier.
 - Low risk exposure therapy: Be very clear about even small decisions.
 Also do not spend too much time gathering data for decisions up front.
 That can come later.

+As a leader you must be comfortable making decisions that ultimately turn out to be wrong.
+Also you must be fine not reaching a consensus and then being the tie breaker.